 In 2017 he became a member of the International Council of Monuments and Sites (ICOMOS Italy), an official UNESCO Advisory Council.

-Former president of the Rotaract Club Firenze PHF, Jacopo Celona is the Telethon Foundation coordinator for the Florence district.
+Member of Rotary Club Firenze, former President of Rotaract Club Firenze PHF, Jacopo Celona is the Telethon Foundation coordinator for the Florence district.
 Over recent years he has organised and/or curated contemporary art festivals, conferences, catalogues and exhibitions in Italy and abroad, as indicated in more detail below.

 - “Kabul Art Project in Florence”, artist residence di Shamsia Hassani, Firenze, Italia, 2017.